Tracks

 To Hz and To BPM toggles the tuning representation between the Hz mode with base frequency and the BPM mode with base tempo.

-Trim allows to cut and normalize the sample in the Waveform preview (See Trimming a sample).
+Trim allows to cut and normalize the sample in the Waveform preview.
+See Trimming a sample for details.

 Delete discards the track contents.